-As a member of Humana Gold Plus SNP-DE H1036-168 (HMO D-SNP), the most you will have to pay out-of-pocket for Part A and Part B services in 2021 is \$3,450.
-The amounts you pay for copayments and coinsurance for covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+- Your in-network maximum out-of-pocket amount is \$3,450.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from in-network providers.
+The amounts you pay for copayments and coinsurance for covered services from in-network providers count toward this in-network maximum out-of-pocket amount.
+(The amounts you pay for plan premiums, Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
 These services are marked with an asterisk in the Benefits Chart.)
-If you reach the maximum out-of-pocket amount of \$3,450, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+If you have paid \$3,450 for covered services for the rest of the year for covered services when you see our network providers.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party). - Your combined maximum out-of-pocket amount is \$5,150.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
+The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums, and your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+These services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$5,150 for covered services, you will have 100 percent coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party.)